 Wind power is on the rise across America.
-The United States generates 24 times more electricity from wind power than we did in 2001, providing clean, fossil fuel-free energy that helps the nation do its part in the fight against global warming.
+The United States generates 24 times more electricity from wind power than we did a decade ago – providing clean, fossil fuel-free energy that helps the nation do its part in the fight against global warming.

-Power plants are the biggest source of carbon dioxide emissions in the United States.
-By implementing policies that increase the production of wind energy, both on- and offshore, America can help put the nation – and the world – on a course to prevent the worst impacts of global warming.
+Electricity generation is the biggest source of carbon dioxide emissions in the United States.
+By implementing public policies that increase the production of wind energy, both on- and offshore, America can reduce carbon dioxide emissions by hundreds of millions of tons each year and help put the nation – and the world – on a course to prevent the worst impacts of global warming.

 Wind power has already significantly reduced carbon pollution.

-- Since 2001, wind power has displaced more than 620 million metric tons of carbon dioxide – more than a year’s worth of CO2 emissions from the entire country of Canada.
+Since 2001, wind power has displaced more than 620 million metric tons of carbon pollution — more than a year’s worth of CO2 emissions from the entire country of Canada.

-- Nine states – Iowa, South Dakota, Kansas, Idaho, Minnesota, North Dakota, Oklahoma, Colorado, and Oregon – now generate more than 12 percent of their total electricity production with wind power.
+Nine states – Iowa, South Dakota, Kansas, Idaho, Minnesota, North Dakota, Oklahoma, Colorado, and Oregon – now generate more than 12 percent of their total electricity with wind power.

 By aggressively expanding wind energy, America can displace even more carbon pollution – putting the nation and the world on track to addressing global warming.

-- If the nation were to set a course for obtaining 30 percent of its electricity from wind power by 2030, America could avert nearly 705 million metric tons of carbon dioxide per year by 2025 and 968 million metric tons per year by 2030.
+If the nation were to set a course for obtaining 30 percent of its electricity from wind power by 2030, America could avert nearly 712 million metric tons of carbon dioxide per year by 2025 and 1 billion metric tons per year by 2030.
 That’s the equivalent of:

-- Reducing U.S. power plant emissions to 40 percent below 2005 levels.
+- Reducing U.S. power plant emissions to 41 percent below 2005 levels by 2030.
 The EPA Clean Power Plan calls for reductions in power plant emissions of 30 percent below 2005 levels by 2030.

-- Rapid expansion of wind energy is feasible and affordable.
-The cost of wind energy is now at or below the cost of new natural gas power plants in regions with the best resources and more than a dozen reports by utilities, independent grid operators, the U.S. Department of Energy, and other experts have found that the electric grid can accommodate much more wind energy than we currently generate.
+Rapid expansion of wind energy is feasible and affordable.
+The cost of wind energy is now comparable with new natural gas power plants in regions with the best resources, and several U.S. Department of Energy, grid operator, and utility reports have found that the electric grid can accommodate much more wind energy than we currently generate.

-- Offshore wind energy is also poised to make a major contribution to America’s energy portfolio.
+Offshore wind energy is also poised to contribute.
 The U.S. Department of Energy found that “under conservative assumptions about transmission, fossil fuel supply, and supply chain availability, the United States could feasibly build 54 GW of offshore wind power by 2030.”
-If reached, this level of offshore wind would avert 125 million tons of carbon dioxideemissions in 2030 and provide 14 percent of the wind energy needed to achieve a 30 percent by 2030 target.
+If reached, this level of offshore wind would avert 125 million tons of carbon dioxideemissions in 2030.

 Federal and state governments should use the tools available to them to expand wind energy – both on land and offshore – and ensure that large amounts of wind energy can be integrated into the grid.

-- The federal government should strengthen and adopt the Clean Power Plan, the Environmental Protection Agency’s proposed plan to reduce U.S. global warming pollution from the power sector to 30 percent below 2005 levels by 2030.
+The federal government should adopt and strengthen the Clean Power Plan – the Environmental Protection Agency’s proposed plan to reduce U.S. global warming pollution from the power sector by 30 percent below 2005 levels by 2030.
 Wind energy should play a significant role in states’ plans to meet the requirements of the Clean Power Plan.

-- The federal government should help states expand wind by renewing and extending the Production Tax Credit (PTC), which helped drive the explosion of wind growth over the last ten years, and the Investment Tax Credit (ITC), which is vital to the successful launch of the offshore wind industry.
+The federal government should help states expand wind by renewing and extending the Production Tax Credit (PTC) and the Investment Tax Credit (ITC), which helped drive the explosion of wind growth over the last ten years.